jspm/jspm.org/pages/jspm-4.0-release.md

 }
 ```

-JSPM will know when the user runs `jspm install` that there should be a `"my-app"` import in the import map pointing to `"./src/index.js"`.
+JSPM will then know when the user runs `jspm install` that there should be a `"my-app"` import in the import map pointing to `"./src/index.js"`.

 It will then link (_trace_) that entry point and its dependencies in turn, populating dependencies into scopes while respecting the package.json `"dependencies"` resolution ranges.